gesquive/git-user-py/README.md

 Keep in mind, if you want to be able to run the script as a git sub-command (ie. run as `git substatus`) you must make the script executable and available on the `$PATH`

 ### TODO
- - Show a status printout in case script is called within a git directory
+ - Add man page
- - Add auto-detection of a color tty and adjust printout accordingly
+ - Add a download/install script
+ - Add update feature